tes/seguir/readme.md

 If you allow anonymous access, then you simply pass null in as the first parameter (e.g. not logged in).

+## Groups and its members

+When a post is created by a user, then it appears in
+1. feed of the user
+2. feed of users who follows the user
+3. feed of every groups which the user is a member of

+when a post is created in the context of a group, then it appears in
+1. feed of the user
+2. feed of the group
+3. feed of the every members of the group

 ## Running the Server

 You need Cassandra or Postgres to be installed for the server to work, then do the following: